vinyesm/pdf2dataset/examples/aws_emr_example/readme.md

-## Instructions for launching the pdf download on EMR AWS cluster
+## Instructions for running a large pdf2dataset job on a AWS EMR cluster

 ### 1. Upload ressources to s3